English Language & Literature: Other Suggested Resources

 Online collection of scholarly essays in Shakespeare studies and production.
 This resource is fully searchable across volumes or can be browsed by theme, volume, author, etc

 "Digital resource that mirrors the renowned Loeb print collection, showcasing more than 520 volumes of Latin, Greek, and English epic and lyric poetry; tragedy and comedy; history, travel, philosophy, and oratory; the great medical writers and mathematicians.
-The online interface allows readers to browse, search, bookmark, annotate, and share content with ease."
+The online interface allows readers to browse, search, bookmark, annotate, and share content."

 Streaming video of British theater productions plus supplementary study and teaching materials.